Space for Learning

 Clore Poetry and Literature Awards

 The Awards are open to schools, colleges, community groups and other arts/cultural organisations, and fund poetry and literature initiatives for under 19s costing between £1,000 and £10,000.
 Click here for more details.
-To see the list of recipients for Round 6 of the Awards, click here.
-Round 7 of the awards is now closed.
-An announcement of the award winners will be made late spring 2015.
+To see the list of recipients for Round 7 of the Awards, click here.
+The closing date for Round 8 of the awards will be spring 2016 (date to be announced).

 Clore Prize winners announced November 2014